hfg-gmuend/gmynd/docs/groupData.md

 [Back to reference](../README.md)

-### `sortData(data, props)`
+### `groupData(data, props)`

-Sorts a data array by the given property names (keys).
+Groups a data array by the given property names (keys).
 It returns a hierarchical object where all different values of the given properties are the new keys.
 Give `props` as an array of strings or just as a string if you have just one property for grouping.

-If you have arrays as values of a given property the item will be put in all these groups (see example 2).
+If you have arrays as values of a given property the data object will be put in all these groups (see example 2).

 #### Example 1: